Camila Bernal Gets Wet And Steamy While Rocking A White Thong Bikini In The Snow

 The model's coordinating halter top featured sliding triangle cups and string ties.
 Camila wore the upper strings crossed between her collarbones and secured behind her neck.
 She accessorized with a pair of sunglasses that had curved rectangular lenses.
 They featured a subtle gray gradient and an iridescent tint.

-Her long, black hair was partially pulled up in high pigtails and styled in spiraling curls that spilled down the sides of her chest.
+Her long black hair was partially pulled up in high pigtails and styled in spiraling curls that spilled down the sides of her chest.
 She only left a few pieces on her back.

-Camila’s geotag identified the location of her shots as the Winter Park ski resort in Colorado.
+Camila's geotag identified the location of her shots as the Winter Park ski resort in Colorado.
 The pics were taken at night outdoors in a snowy setting.
-In the background, mounds of the white stuff covered the ground and blanketed the trees.
+In the background, mounds of snow covered the ground and blanketed the trees.

 While a lot of her skin was exposed to the elements, she avoided getting too chilly by standing in an above-ground hot tub.
 In her first pic, she angled her ample backside toward the camera and looked back at its lens over her shoulder.
-The warm water almost reached the lower curves of her bared buns.
+The warm water almost reached the lower curves of her mostly bare buns.

 So far, Camila's white-hot upload has accumulated over 30,000 likes and an avalanche of positive comments.